marcmylemans/marcmylemans.github.io/_posts/2024-01-16-HomeLabAutomation.md

 ## Easy to Use:

-Designed with simplicity in mind, the project

-'s scripts are easy to run and can be executed in any PowerShell environment.
+Designed with simplicity in mind, the project's scripts are easy to run and can be executed in any PowerShell environment.
 Whether you're a PowerShell expert or a beginner, you'll find the setup process straightforward.

 ## Testing: